 - If you want to know what is the average revenue per user for different countries

-- Demographic data – which age groups are most profitable for you
+- Demographic data – to see which age groups are most profitable for you

 - Comparing install to purchase ratio in different segments